 7.5.1 Title page

 (a) Title of the paper which should be short and succinct

 (b) Full Name(s) of author(s), affiliation (s), and email(s)

 (c) The full name, affiliation, email and mailing address of the corresponding author

 (d) A short running head of no more than 40 characters

 Add line number to the document for the convenience of reviewers’ commenting.

-(a) It should not be more than 150 words for unstructured abstract (in review articles and case reports) and no more than 250 words for structured abstract with sections like purpose, methods, results, conclusion (in original articles)
+(a) It should not be more than 150 words for unstructured abstract (in review articles) and no more than 250 words for structured abstract with sections like purpose, methods, results, conclusion (in original articles)